Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How do I find the business name of an Arizona sole proprietorship?

-an Arizona sole proprietorship or partnership can use the business owner(s) full first and last name as the business name, but many will want to operate under a specific business name.
+An Arizona sole proprietorship or partnership can use the business owner(s) full first and last name as the business name, but many will want to operate under a specific business name.
 In order to register the business name, they will register for an Arizona Trade Name, which is also known as “Doing Business As,” DBA, Assumed Name, or Fictitious Business Name.

 Similar to corporations or LLCs, Trade Name registrations can be searched on the Arizona Corporation Commission’s website.